EmericLee/jquery-serializeForm/README.md

 # serializeForm

-Make an object out of form elements
+Make an object out of form elements.
+Fixed issue for select with name as array(somename[]) and multiple values.

+Forked by emeric.lee

 ## Getting Started
 Download the [production version][min] or the [development version][max].